 When do imaging tests make sense?

 It can be a good idea to get an imaging test right away if you have signs of severe or worsening nerve damage, or a serious underlying problem such as cancer or a spinal infection.
-“Red flags” that can alert your doctor that imaging may be worthwhile include:
+“Red flags” that can alert your health care provider that imaging may be worthwhile include:

 If none of these additional symptoms is present, you probably don’t need an imaging test.
 Your best approach would be to follow the self-care measures described at right.
 Back pain often recurs and it is typical for your symptoms to come and go.
 That doesn’t mean anything is seriously wrong, it is just the way most back pain behaves.